CemAlpaslan23/CemAlpaslan23.github.io/README.md

 #### Portfolio Optimisation in Australian Mining and Metals (Master’s Project) 	 February 2025 – June 2025

-- Collected daily adjusted closing price data from Yahoo Finance (`yfinance`) for the period 2021–2025.
-The portfolio consisted of 11 assets including BHP.AX, FMG.AX, RIO.AX, EVN.AX, NST.AX, IGO.AX, PLS.AX, LTR.AX, SFR.AX, SVL.AX, and gold (GC=F).
+- Collected daily financial data from Yahoo Finance for the period 2021–2025.
+The portfolio consisted of 11 assets including BHP.AX, FMG.AX, RIO.AX, EVN.AX, NST.AX, IGO.AX, PLS.AX, LTR.AX, SFR.AX, SVL.AX, and GOLD.AX (GC=F).
-- Preprocessed the dataset by removing outliers using Z-scores, handling missing values, and computing log returns to capture continuous compounding of asset prices.
+- Preprocessed the dataset by removing outliers using Z-score filtering, handling missing values, and computing log returns to capture continuously compounded asset returns.
-- Conducted exploratory data analysis (EDA) by plotting price trends, trading volumes, distribution of returns, volatility patterns, and correlation matrices across assets to assess diversification potential.
+- Performed exploratory data analysis (EDA), including price trend visualisation, trading volume analysis, return distributions, volatility patterns, and correlation matrices to evaluate diversification potential.
-- Implemented the Mean-Variance Model (Markowitz Portfolio Optimisation) to construct the Efficient Frontier, identify minimum-variance portfolios, and determine the Tangency Portfolio with the maximum Sharpe ratio.
+- Implemented the Mean-Variance Model (Markowitz Portfolio Optimisation) to construct the Efficient Frontier, identify minimum-variance portfolios, and determine the Tangency Portfolio with the maximum sharpe ratio.
-- Developed the Black–Litterman Model by blending market equilibrium returns with subjective investor views, generating more stable and diversified allocations compared to traditional mean-variance optimisation.
+- Developed the Black–Litterman Model by integrating market equilibrium returns with subjective investor views, generating more stable and diversified allocations compared to traditional mean-variance optimisation.
-- Applied the Risk Parity Portfolio approach to equalise risk contributions of all assets, preventing over-allocation to highly volatile mining equities and ensuring balanced diversification.
+- Applied the Risk Parity Portfolio approach to equalise asset risk contributions preventing over-concentration in highly volatile mining equities and improving diversification balance.
-- Formulated a Conditional Value-at-Risk (CVaR) Optimisation Model to minimise downside risk, focusing on extreme negative returns beyond the Value-at-Risk threshold, suitable for risk-averse investors.
+- Formulated a Conditional Value-at-Risk (CVaR) Optimisation Model to minimise downside risk by controlling extreme losses beyond the Value-at-Risk threshold, suitable for risk-averse investors
-- Compared the performance of all four models (Markowitz, Black–Litterman, Risk Parity, CVaR) across metrics such as expected returns, volatility, risk contribution, and tail-risk exposure.
+- Compared the performance of all four models (Markowitz, Black–Litterman, Risk Parity, CVaR) across key metrics such as expected returns, volatility, risk contribution, and tail-risk exposure.
-- Visualised results using the Efficient Frontier, allocation weight plots, and CVaR tail-loss distributions to provide clear insights into model differences.
+- Visualised results using the Efficient Frontier, portfolio allocation weight charts, and CVaR tail-loss distributions to clearly illustrate model differences.
+- Provided investment strategy insights for investors who are interested in mining and commodity-focused financial assests.

 #### Vehicle Routing Optimisation with Capacity-Aware K-Means Clustering	April 2024 – May 2024